Binary to Decimal Converter

 About This Tool

-The Binary Converter is a free browser-based utility designed to save you time and simplify everyday tasks.
+The Binary Converter is a free browser-based utility save you time and simplify everyday tasks.
 Whether you are a professional, student, or hobbyist, this tool provides accurate results instantly without the need for downloads, installations, or account sign-ups.